Blendify/blender-manual/blender_docs/manual/modeling/meshes/mesh_analysis.rst

    Thickness.

-Printers have a limited *wall-thickness* where very thin areas can't be printed, this test uses ray casting and a distance range to the thickness of the geometry.
+Printers have a limited *wall-thickness* where very thin areas cannot be printed, this test uses ray casting and a distance range to the thickness of the geometry.